-Roger Leblanc, the Greater Moncton area CBC bird count co-ordinator and I are hoping you will be interested in participating in the Nature Moncton 2019 Christmas Bird Feeder count which is an adjunct to the field observations within the 7 zones of the Moncton count circle.
+Roger Leblanc, the Greater Moncton area CBC bird count co-ordinator and I are hoping you will be interested in participating in the Nature Moncton 2020 Christmas Bird Feeder count.

 Up until few years ago we accepted this information by phone but no longer.
-If you have any problems email me your number and you will be called.
+If you have any problems email me or call at 384-2332 and leave your number and you will be called.